 Mobile app | Available for iOS and Android devices | Free download

 8. Camera Stuff

 When it comes to shooting photos for my blog, I've got the basics.
-I have a Nikon D3400... that I barely know how to use.
-Thank god for autofocus!
-And I have my handy dandy iPhone Xs.
-Plot twist: Portrait mode is actually kind of just weird?
+I have a Nikon D3400 and I have my handy dandy iPhone Xs.
 In addition to the electronics, I have a tripod for my camera, a tripod for my phone, a wireless camera remote, and an amazing invention called SnapBridge for Nikon.
-AKA when I shoot photos on my camera, they're set to automatically download to my camera roll.
-MAGIC.
+This allows me automatically download shots from my Nikon to my phone's camera roll.

 What are some of your can't-live-without tools for blogging or social media?
 Drop me a comment, shoot me a DM, or email me at email@example.com.